-In exchange for Douglas County purchasing the pump for ODFW, ODFW agreed to transfer 7.0 CFS of its Rock Creek hatchery right instream into the North Umpqua River.
-ODFW agreed that this transfer, along with the benefits to Rock Creek and resulting enhancement to fish populations in Rock Creek and the North Umpqua River gained through the settlement agreement, would completely mitigate any injury that may otherwise be caused by OWRD issuing up to 7.0 CFS of additional water rights that could not otherwise be issued because no water was available due in part to the certification of ODFW's instream water Thus, pursuant to the OWRD, ODFW, and Douglas County Agreement, OWRD could issue up to 7.0 CFS of additional water rights without harming the public interest in protecting senior instream water rights and without harming the public interest in protecting flows for sensitive, threatened or endangered fish species.
+In exchange for Douglas County purchasing the pump for ODFW, ODFW agreed to transfer seven (7) cfs of its Rock Creek hatchery right instream into the North Umpqua River.
+ODFW agreed that this transfer, along with the benefits to Rock Creek and resulting enhancement to fish populations in Rock Creek and the North Umpqua River gained through the settlement agreement, would completely mitigate any injury that may otherwise be caused by OWRD issuing up to seven (7) cfs of additional water rights that could not otherwise be issued because no water was available due in part to the certification of ODFW's instream water rights.
+Thus, pursuant to the OWRD, ODFW, and Douglas County Agreement, OWRD could issue up to 7 cfs of additional water rights without harming the public interest in protecting senior instream water rights and without harming the public interest in protecting flows for sensitive, threatened or endangered fish species.
 (Settlement Agreement Applications 71172, 71173, 71174, 71181, 71182, 71183, 71184, 71185, 71190, 71192, and 73350.)

-The 7.0 CFS of additional water rights sets aside 4.0 CFS for human consumption, domestic use or domestic use expanded; 1.5 CFS for industrial use or commercial use; and 1.5 CFS for irrigation use or agricultural use.
+The 7 cfs of additional water rights sets aside 4 cfs for human consumption, domestic use or domestic use expanded; 1.5 cfs for industrial use or commercial use; and 1.5 cfs for irrigation use or agricultural use.

-The above-referenced transfer was completed per Transfer Application T-9770 and approved per Final Order issued on January 21, 2008.
+The above-referenced transfer was completed per transfer application T-9770 and approved per final order issued on January 21, 2008.

-As of the date of this application, 1.13 CFS of the total 4.0 CFS for human consumption, domestic use or domestic use expanded has been appropriated for use.
+As of the date of this application, 1.14 cfs of the total 4.0 cfs for human consumption, domestic use or domestic use expanded has been appropriated for use.